Key takeaways:

 Here’s how to get better if you’re struggling with PPD:

-Talk to a healthcare professional.
-If you’re having symptoms of PPD, the best first step is to talk to your healthcare provider.
+Talk with a healthcare professional.
+If you’re having symptoms of PPD, the best first step is to talk to your healthcare team.
 They can help figure out if you have PPD.
 If you do, they can work with you to put together a treatment plan.
+If your symptoms are more severe — or if you’ve had depression in the past — you may need medication in addition to therapy.

 Try individual or group therapy.
 If your symptoms are mild or moderate, individual or group therapy is a good place to start.

 Lean on your support network.
-To be able to look after yourself and get better, you’ll need the help of your friends, neighbors, or loved ones.
-See below for tips on how to build a support network if this feels overwhelming.
+To be able to look after yourself and get better, you’ll need the help of your friends, neighbors, or loved ones (more on support networks below).

 Let’s take a closer look at these and other ways to treat and cope with postpartum depression.